 Each year the annual Putnam Competition is held on the first Saturday in December.
 Thousands of students from all across the United States participate in the Putnam Exam every year, as it is a wonderful way to express problem solving ability while having fun doing mathematics.
 Although this competition takes place at an awkward time of year for the Dartmouth calendar, Dartmouth Putnam teams have had some impressive placements, including ranking 20th nationwide in 2006, and 26th nationwide in 2011 and in 2016.

-See the William Lowell Putnam Mathematical Competition website for more information.
+See the William Lowell Putnam Mathematical Competition webpage for more information.